Tierion (TNT) Price Down 13.7% Over Last Week

-Tierion (CURRENCY:TNT) traded down 13.6% against the US dollar during the 1 day period ending at 16:00 PM E.T. on July 2nd.
-One Tierion coin can currently be bought for $0.12 or 0.00000245 BTC on major cryptocurrency exchanges.
-Over the last week, Tierion has traded 13.7% lower against the US dollar.
-Tierion has a market cap of $52.14 million and $48,568.00 worth of Tierion was traded on exchanges in the last day.
+Tierion (CURRENCY:TNT) traded down 13.6% against the U.S. dollar during the one day period ending at 14:00 PM E.T. on July 7th.
+In the last week, Tierion has traded 13.7% lower against the U.S. dollar.
+Tierion has a total market capitalization of $52.14 million and approximately $48,568.00 worth of Tierion was traded on exchanges in the last day.
+One Tierion coin can now be bought for approximately $0.12 or 0.00000245 BTC on major cryptocurrency exchanges.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.